 In the most basic package form this bow doesn’t come with a stringer, however you can either opt for the upgraded package, purchase one separately or it’s always possible to make your own.
 Attempting to string the bow without a string WILL void your warranty, you have been warned.

-From the largest US archery manufacturer comes a great beginner bow available for juniors (PSE Jr Razorback) but only up-to 35 lbs draw for adults, that draw weight should be fine whilst you are learning, but if you want to go higher you'll be stuck with the Razorback.
+From the largest US archery manufacturer comes a great beginner bow available for juniors (PSE Jr Razorback) but only up-to 35 lbs draw for adults, that draw weight should be fine whilst you are learning, but if you want to go higher you’ll be stuck with the Razorback.
 Another downside to this bow (for some) may be the white limbs with the PSE logo making it look like a target shooters bow.
 The Spyder has the advantage here as it has a far greater range of draw weights.
+More in our full review.

 The Jaguar is only available for right handed shooters, the supplied arrow rest is also a little on the flimsy side and the assembly and disassembly is slightly more fiddly than the Spyder however the Jaguar does have a metal riser, comes in black or camo and can be accept ILF limbs should you wish to upgrade it to that level.
+In-depth on the Jaguar here.

 Southwest Archery have been in the archery industry for over 20 years supporting Olympians and professional hunters throughout that period.
 They’re a company committed to producing high quality products at affordable prices whilst maintaining excellent customer service standards.